-After everything has been said and repeated multiple times, the songs are clearly not just a vocalisation of the demands – they hold a sense of togetherness and power; after everything has been said – the shouts, the noises, the heavy breathing state our presence.
-Not only political movement but stuttering too is an evolving commitment that “must be learned, rehearsed […] practiced, and experienced”.
+After everything has been said and repeated multiple times, the chants are clearly not just a vocalisation of the demands – they hold a sense of togetherness and power; after everything has been said – the shouts, the noises, the heavy breathing state our presence.
+Not only political movement but stuttering too is an evolving commitment that “must be learned, rehearsed, […] practiced and experienced”.
 Our strategy is to stumble.

 It is hard to resist the temptation of enumerating, categorising, analysing and repeating these gestures.
 As if this could prolong the moment of agency, grasp its essence and transmit its power and affect beyond its context.
-Apart from the problematic nature of such an exercise, this study of a gesture, its repetition and its rehearsal makes it less spectacular, less dramatic, more of a routine.
+Apart from the problematic nature of such an exercise, studying a gesture, its repetition and its rehearsal makes it less spectacular, less dramatic, more of a routine.

-It is interesting to think what could constitute (political) agency here?
+It is interesting to think about what could constitute (political) agency here.
 And to imagine the protest as some kind of alien spirit that possesses your body at a certain point in time regardless of your intention or volition.

 (I wrote this paragraph on 17 October 2020.)